SCHEUERMANN’S KYPHOSIS

 The normal spine has three natural curves.
 The cervical spine curves slightly inward, the thoracic slightly outward, and the lumbar slightly inward.
 This shape provides an even distribution of weight and helps the spine withstand all kinds of forces.
 Even though the lower portion of the spine holds most of the body’s weight, each segment relies upon the strength of the others to function properly.

-Kyphosis refers to the natural shape of the thoracic spine, which usually maintains a forward curve of 20 to 40 degrees.
-This rounded shape is a normal kyphosis, a “C” curve, with the opening of the C in the front.
+The rounded shape of the spine is a normal kyphosis, a “C” curve, with the opening of the C in the front.
 If this curve is more than 40 to 45 degrees, doctors consider it abnormal or a spinal deformity.
 Also, sometimes this deformity is known as “round-back posture” or “hunchback.”
+Kyphosis is defined as an excessive front-to-back spinal curvature that commonly gives the upper back a rounded appearance.
+While spinal fusion surgery can be used to correct kyphosis, it’s an invasive and risky procedure, and there are highly effective nonsurgical treatment options available.

 With Scheuermann’s kyphosis, the thoracic curve is usually 45 to 75 degrees.
 Patients will experience vertebral wedging greater than five degrees with three or more vertebrae in a row.
 The affected vertebrae display a triangular appearance.
 They wedge forward, which reduces the space between them.
 The thoracic spine angles forward into more kyphosis.